 "I am aware of that.
 Answer my question."

-She seemed to give up, leaned back and stared past him, at something very far away.
+She seemed to give up as she leaned back and stared past him, at something very far away.
 "It was bad.
 But...I've seen worse.
 Much worse.
 I've been hurt worse."
 She met his eyes.
 "I died.
 For a few minutes."

 "I did not realize that."